-As more landowners join our glorious glamping movement, many new glampsites are popping up across the UK.
+As more people join our glorious glamping movement, many new glampsites are popping up across the UK.
 It’s fair to say that some popular structures look much the same from the outside, sometimes they look pretty much the same on the inside, too.
 And that’s fine, if there is something else about the glampsite that sets it apart from the rest.
 But what if there isn’t?

-There are several ways to create a unique glamping offer, one of which is by making clever use of design and accessories, so this blog is about the importance of using them to create a ‘unique selling point’ – which basically is what sets your accommodation apart from the rest and makes a guest book with you instead of a competitor.
+There are several ways to create a unique glamping offer, one of which is by making clever use of design and accessories, so this blog is about the importance of using them to create a ‘unique selling point’ – which basically is what sets your accommodation apart from the rest and makes a guest book with you instead of another place.
 You might be unconvinced about this, and wondering ‘how can a throw and a few cushions make any difference?’.

 To be honest, I don’t think a throw and a few cushions would make any difference either!
-However a good design scheme along with relevant accessories can make all the difference, by adding interest, creating comfort and epitomising a style.
+However a good design scheme along with relevant accessories can make all the difference, by adding interest, creating comfort and epitomising a certain style.

 Good Design is good business, because with good design, bland, off-the-peg structures are given a totally unique look, creating marketing appeal, a better guest experience and increased rental fees.

-Not all levels of glamping need or use design and accessories, but for those that do, it is worth choosing them carefully as their use (or misuse) can have a huge impact.
+Not all levels of glamping need or use design and accessories, but for those that do, it is worth choosing them carefully, as their use (or misuse) can have a huge impact.
 You might think that they don’t matter but trust me, if the accommodation is anything other than a ‘cookie cutter’ set-up, they do.
-And increasingly so as the glamping industry develops.
+And increasingly so, as the glamping industry develops.

 Demand for Design